 When it comes to selling, the audience will always have a connection to which types of solutions you implement and what resources you can use to effectively close deals.
 If your primary audience is the entrepreneurial market, it’s a whole different approach for you than for those selling to enterprise organizations and major international corporations.
 By taking the time to learn the best way to approach your cold leads based on business size, you’ll be able to tailor a campaign that makes everyone feel like you’ve reached out to them personally.
+Or you can always outsource to a sales outreach team to assist with the work.

 The tips below are designed to help you find little ways to shorten your deal cycles when dealing with solo business owners and entrepreneurs.
 Some of the methods may be similar to selling to SMBs and even enterprise organizations, but some will be much more relevant to the one-on-one connection that you’re creating here.